wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-overview.md

 - **Web Apps Gallery** - Select from an ever-growing list of existing web application templates.
 Leverage the best of the OSS app community with one-click installation of packages such as Wordpress, Joomla and Drupal.
 Get your application development process started right by leveraging frameworks like .NET MVC, Django and CakePHP.
 - **Auto Scaling** - Web Apps enables you to quickly scale-up or out to handle any incoming customer load.
 Manually select the number and size of VMs or set up auto-scaling to scale your servers based on load or schedule.
-- **Continuous Integration** - Set up continuous integration and deployment workflows with VSTS, GitHub, TeamCity, Hudson or BitBucket â enabling you to automatically build, test and deploy your web app on each successful code check-in or integration tests.
+- **Continuous Integration** - Set up continuous integration and deployment workflows with VSTS, GitHub, TeamCity, Hudson or BitBucket - enabling you to automatically build, test and deploy your web app on each successful code check-in or integration tests.
 - **Deployment Slots** - Implement [Staged Deployment] [Slots] to verify your code in a pre-production environment which is identical to your production web app in Azure.
 When satisfied, release a new version of your App with zero downtime by performing a swap operation.
 - **Testing in Production** - Take Staged Deployments to the next level and perform A/B testing to verify your new code with a configurable fraction of your live traffic.
 - **Webjobs** - Run any program or script on Web Apps VMs.
 Run jobs continuously or on a schedule and scale to run on multiple VMs.
 Use the Azure [WebJobs SDK][Webjobs] to integrate with Azure Storage or Service Bus.